 Finding Your Voice

+The final aspect of essay-writing that self-reflection will help you tap into is your voice.
 Your voice is critically important to your success in your MBA applications.
 It sets you apart, instantly and continually, from any other writer.
 Even if another applicant narrated the exact same experiences, it wouldn’t come out sounding the same.
 (Because they wouldn’t have your voice.)

 So how do you find it?
 What defines it?
 It's really choice.
 When I help a client find their voice, what I’m really doing is helping them identify the key choices that produced their life as they know it and developed them into the person that they are.